-Repoussé and Chasing: how Jewelry-Sculptures are Born
+Repoussé and Chasing: how Sculptural Jewelry is Born

 Let us therefore see what these two techniques are and how they are still used today for creating contemporary jewelry.